Back

 As expat numbers in Dubai have begun to swell, so the cost implications of medical care have also begun to spiral.
 This is especially so in a country known for its extreme summer heat, which may be felt in the form of heatstroke, dehydration, and sunburn.

 Over the years, expat healthcare in Dubai has therefore changed considerably.
-These days it is critical that expats and travellers alike fully understand health insurance in Dubai if they are to receive the care they need.
+These days it is critical that expats and travellers alike fully understand international health insurance in Dubai if they are to receive the care they need.

 Get a Quote